Eppo-exp/dot-net-server-sdk/README.md

 ## Quick start

 Begin by initializing a singleton instance of Eppo's client.
-Once initialized*, the client can be used to make assignments anywhere in your app.
+Once initialized, the client can be used to make assignments anywhere in your app.

 #### Initialize once